Record shop

 A record shop or record store is a retail outlet that sells recorded music.
 Per the name, in the late 19th century and the early 20th century, record shops only sold gramophone records.
 But over the course of the 20th century, record shops sold the new formats that were developed, such as eight track tapes, compact cassettes and compact discs (CDs).
 Today, in the 21st century, record stores mainly sell CDs, vinyl records and, in some cases, DVDs of movies, TV shows, cartoons and concerts.
 Some record stores also sell music-related items such as posters of bands or singers, related clothing items and even merchandise such as bags and coffee mugs.

-Even when CDs became popular during the 1990s, people in English-speaking countries still continued using the term "record shop" to describe a shop selling sound recordings.
+Even when CDs became popular during the 1990s, people in English-speaking countries continued using the term "record shop" to describe a shop selling sound recordings.
 With the vinyl revival of the 21st century, often generating more income than CDs, the name is again accurate.